Part A usually covers these transplant services:

 - Kidney registry fee

-- Laboratory and other tests to evaluate your child’s medical condition and the condition of potential kidney donors
+- Laboratory and other tests to evaluate your child’s medical condition and the condition of possible kidney donors

 - Blood (if a transfusion is needed)

-- Doctors’ services for your child's kidney donor during their hospital stay
+- Doctors’ services for the kidney donor during their hospital stay

 - Blood (if a transfusion is needed)